netenglabs/suzieq/docs/inventory.md

   key-passphrase: ask
 ```

 Where `key-passphrase` is the passphrase of the private key.

+Both `passoword` and `key-passphrase` are considered [sensitive data](#sensitive-data).
-As the `password` field, it can be set as plaintext, env variable or to be asked to the user.
+For this reason they can be set as plaintext, env variable or asked to the user via stdin.

 ### <a name='cred-file'></a>Credential file